Scientific Name

 Description

-Sedum rupestre 'Angelina' is a low-growing, mat-forming succulent with a brilliant golden-yellow foliage.
-It grows up to 5 inches (12.5 cm) tall.
+Petrosedum rupestre 'Angelina', formerly known as Sedum rupestre 'Angelina', is a mat-forming succulent with much-branched, prostrate stems and brilliant golden yellow leaves.
+It can grow up to 5 inches (12.5 cm) tall.
 The needle-like leaves turn reddish-orange in fall and winter.
-Clusters of vibrant yellow, star-shaped flowers appear in summer on up to 8 inches (20 cm) long stems.

 How to Grow and Care